mitchlynch/rank/README.md

 the problem/issue.
 These responses get "ranked" by simply up-voting them (by clicking on the count indicator next to the response).
 The highest ranking response will have a flashing red indicator next to it, the second highest a yellow indicator, and the third highest a blue indicator.
-You set a timer limit on the "rank board" you created.
+When you create the rank board you set a timer limit on the "rank board" you created.
 When the timer ends, the ability to add responses and/or up-vote for them ends.

 The winning response will have an award icon next to it and move to the top of the list.

 # Prerequisites